CrazyRedMachine/NostalgiaIO/README.md

-# ~~NostalgiaIO~~ WIP, not working yet, come back later :p
+# NostalgiaIO

-Arcade cab Nostalgia control panel on PC
+Tools and notes on using a Nostalgia control panel, for official cabinets and home setups

 ## Firmware